-There are different types of road pattern used in highways, when the road is constructed in a pattern like rectangular pattern, radial pattern, hexagonal pattern, etc. for proper management of traffic it is called a road pattern.
+There are various types of road patterns used in highways, when the road is constructed in a pattern like rectangular pattern, radial pattern, hexagonal pattern, etc. for proper management of traffic it is called a road pattern.

 Roadways are very essential in the development of the settlements in a city.

-However, recent development does not give important to the study of road patterns, giving rise to roads that are not interconnected.
+However, recent development does not give importance to the study of road patterns giving rise to roads that are not interconnected.

 The increasing distance between the residential and commercial center of the city increases the dependency.

-The roadway patterns also increase the response time, the emergency response vehicles take more time to reach a certain place.
+The roadway patterns also increase the response time, road drainage, the emergency response of vehicles, and time to reach a certain place.

 Types of road pattern in transportation engineering: